bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Breezy and Mostly Cloudy
+- Overcast
 - 92% humidity
-- 11 mph wind
+- 10 mph wind
-- 73% cloud cover
+- 99% cloud cover
-- 30 AQI 🟩
+- 32 AQI 🟩
 - 2.45 inches of rain in the past 24 hours
 - 1.72 inches of rain expected in the next 48 hours